divyanshuverma1/aws-ecs-workshop/Lab1-Getting-Started-with-ECS/readme.md

 ```

 Go to the folder examples/apps/colorapp/src/colorteller.
 Execute a docker build with the respective repository uri for colorteller and push it to the repository.
-Please change the account id 284245693010 to your own.
+Please change the account id XXXXXXXXXXX to your own.

 ```
 cd ~/environment/aws-app-mesh-examples/examples/apps/colorapp/src/colorteller

-docker build -t 284245693010.dkr.ecr.ap-southeast-1.amazonaws.com/colorteller .
+docker build -t XXXXXXXXXXX.dkr.ecr.ap-southeast-1.amazonaws.com/colorteller .

-docker push 284245693010.dkr.ecr.ap-southeast-1.amazonaws.com/colorteller:latest
+docker push XXXXXXXXXXX.dkr.ecr.ap-southeast-1.amazonaws.com/colorteller:latest

 ```

 Go to the folder examples/apps/colorapp/src/gateway.
 Execute a docker build with the respective repository uri for colorgateway and push it to the repository.
-Please change the account id 284245693010 to your own.
+Please change the account id XXXXXXXXXXX to your own.

 ```
 cd ~/environment/aws-app-mesh-examples/examples/apps/colorapp/src/gateway

-docker build -t 284245693010.dkr.ecr.ap-southeast-1.amazonaws.com/colorgateway .
+docker build -t XXXXXXXXXXX.dkr.ecr.ap-southeast-1.amazonaws.com/colorgateway .

-docker push 284245693010.dkr.ecr.ap-southeast-1.amazonaws.com/colorgateway:latest
+docker push XXXXXXXXXXX.dkr.ecr.ap-southeast-1.amazonaws.com/colorgateway:latest

 ```